 Business rates are an annual tax levied on ‘non-domestic’ properties, such as shops, offices, pubs, or warehouses – basically anything used for a business.
 You even have to pay them if you’re using part of your home to run a business.

-Whilst some types of property are exempt from this type of tax (like agricultural buildings, training and welfare centres, or places of public worship), shipping containers generally aren’t.
+Whilst some types of property are exempt from this type of tax (like agricultural buildings, training and welfare centres, or places of public worship), converted shipping containers generally aren’t.

 Whether you’re using your container to run a cafe, art studio, or e-commerce hub, it’s likely that business rates on it will be due.
 As we’ve already mentioned, though, who pays the tax depends on who owns the container.